noChillGrandma/Solitas-Dev-Academy-pre-assignment/managing datasets.md

 7- Only "covered_distance_in_meters" had null values so ran the query:
 "DELETE FROM trips WHERE covered_distance_in_meters is null" This removed all the columns with null values and I was able to mark the column "covered_distance_in_meters" as "Not null".
+8- Implemented foreign key constraints on the table "trips" for the columns "departure_station_id" and "return_station_id" to the "station_id" column in the "stations" table.
+This to bring to the surface the trips whose departure and return stations we have no location of.